jaipandya/SublimeTutor/tutorial/chapter_6.md

 a menu item, do the following.

 1. Open the python consoel - ` ^ + ` `
-2. Type `sublime.log_commands(True)` in the input box and press enter
+2. Type `Sublime.log_commands(True)` in the input box and press enter
-3. Now whatever you do, sublime will spit out the command name in the output box.
+3. Now whatever you do, Sublime will spit out the command name in the output box.
-4. When you want to switch this functionality off, type `sublime.log_commands(False)` in the input box and press enter.
+4. When you want to switch this functionality off, type `Sublime.log_commands(False)` in the input box and press enter.